LohanGuedes/LohanGuedes/README.md

 ## Hi there 👋 My name is Lohan!

 - 🔭 I’m currently attending ecole42 as a **CADET**
-- 🌱 I’m currently learning C, Java, BuildSystems, DataStructures + Algorithms, PostgreSQL and P2P evaluation/Co-working methods
+- 🌱 I’m currently learning C, DataStructures + Algorithms and P2P evaluation/Co-working methods
 - 👯 I’m looking to collaborate on open-source, free-software and education projects.
 - 📫 How to reach me: lguedes@student.42.rio
 - 😄 Pronouns: he/him